jeka-dev/jeka/README.md

 # News

-Master version now relies on JDK 8 while 0.6 and prior are relying on JDK 6.
+Jeka now relies on JDK 8 while versions 0.6 and prior are relying on JDK 6.
-In order to leverage new features bring by these versions, **Jerkar is deeply reworked**. <br/>
+In order to leverage new features bring by these versions, **Jeka has been deeply reworked**. <br/>
+Versions from 0.7.0 are pretty stables.

-To avoid bloating API with legacy stuff, Jerkar 0.7 won't be compatible with Jerkar 0.6 (you can still run current builds using embedded mode).
+To avoid bloating API with legacy stuff, Jeka won't be compatible with Jerkar 0.6 (you can still run current builds using embedded mode).
 We expect from this move a much more clean, polished and intuitive product.

 Documentation is now entirely hosted in this repository to better sync.
 Great progress has been done recently.
 Please visit [latest documentation](org.jerkar.core/src/main/doc).

-Note that you can still access Jerkar 0.6 documentation from [official web-site](http://project.jerkar.org/).

 # Get Jerkar